By Yvonne Milosevic

 Sometimes, anxieties about failure or rejection immobilize us, Seltzer notes.
 Then we regret letting an important opportunity or a relationship slip away due to our fears.
 Once you process and learn from those experiences, he says you’ll feel motivated to stay on guard against repeating that behavior in the future.

 Kathryn Shulz, Pulitzer Prize-winning journalist at The New Yorker, has a great Ted Talk called Don’t Regret Regret—and like Scottie P, her tattoo plays a starring role.
 She suggests we do three things to make our peace with regret.
 First, take comfort from the fact that it’s a universal human experience.
 We’ve all made foolish decisions at some point in our lives.
 How many of you can relate to a cringe-worthy accidental “reply all” email moment?

 Next, we need to lighten up.
 Humor has a proven medicinal effect.
 “All of us who’ve experienced regret that contains real pain and real grief understand that humor and even black humor plays a crucial role in helping us survive.
 It connects the poles of our lives back together, the positive and the negative, and it sends a little current of life back into us,” Shulz says.

 Her final remedy for the pain of regret is the good ol’ passage of time.
 “We need to learn to love the flawed, imperfect things that we create and to forgive ourselves for creating them,” she urges.
 “Regret doesn’t remind us that we did badly.
 It reminds us that we know we can do better.”

-If we don’t let regret rule us, it can teach us some pretty important life lessons.
-Regret will lead to positive change and growth, if you allow it.
+If we don’t let regret rule us, it can teach us some pretty valuable life lessons.
+Regret will lead to positive change and growth if you allow it.
 “The point isn’t to live without any regrets,” Shulz notes.
 “The point is to not hate ourselves for having them.”